MLB stadiums by capacity: Biggest, smallest baseball parks

 Home team: Athletics

-Normally the home of the Triple-A Sacramento River Cats, Sutter Health Park begins what is expected to be a three-season stint as a waystation for the Athletics franchise before a permanent ballpark is built in Las Vegas.
+Normally the home of the Triple-A Sacramento River Cats, Sutter Health Park is being used as a waystation for the Athletics franchise before a permanent ballpark is built in Las Vegas.

 View of the field during a baseball game at the Tokyo Dome